Online Fair Allocation of Perishable Resources: Introduction

-For this setting, we first characterize the fundamental limits of perishability placed on any online algorithm.
-We argue that --- contrary to the setting without perishable resources --- envy ceases to be a meaningful metric for a large class of perishing processes.
-To see this, consider an extreme scenario in which all items perish at the end of the first round.
-Clearly, there is no hope of achieving low envy in such a setting since future demand can never be satisfied.
+For this setting, we first characterize the fundamental limits that perishability places on any online algorithm.
+To see the considerable impact that perishability can have on counterfactual envy, consider an extreme scenario in which all items perish at the end of the first round.
+Clearly, there is no hope of achieving low envy in such a setting, since future demand can never be satisfied.
 Our first main contribution identifies a necessary and sufficient condition on the joint perishing and arrival distribution for low counterfactual envy to be an achievable desideratum (\cref{thm:offset-expiry-iff}).
-From a managerial perspective, this characterization --- which at a high level states that the cumulative perishing must lag behind cumulative arrivals --- can be viewed as guidance on the composition of perishables in the initial budget.
+From a managerial perspective, this characterization --- which at a high level states that the cumulative perishing must lag behind cumulative arrivals --- can be viewed as guidance on the composition of perishable donations that the decision-maker should accept.
 It moreover underscores the importance of leveraging {\it joint} information over perishing and demand: if demand is {back-loaded}, perishing times should be concentrated late in the horizon; if most demand arrives early, however, early perishing times are acceptable.